DeeJaeMann/MslearnCreateRazorPagesAspnetCore/README.md

+# Training Repo

+This repo is for tracking the exercise with the MS Learn course Build web apps with ASP.NET Core for beginners This Exercise is documented below with the original MS Learn content

-# Starter app for Create a web UI with ASP.NET Core
+## Starter app for Create a web UI with ASP.NET Core

 Welcome!
 This is the starter app for the [Create a web UI with ASP.NET Core](https://learn.microsoft.com/training/modules/create-razor-pages-aspnet-core/) Microsoft Training module.